-Criteria JORC Code explanation Commentary Type of Projection Gauss-Krüger (Transverse Mercator) Central Meridian: E15°48'29.8" (2.5 gon West of the Stockholm Observatory) Latitude of Origin 0° Scale on Central Meridian 1 False Northing 0 m False Easting 1500000 m • RT90 gon vast (west) 2.5 grid north is situated 4.01° to the east of True North.
+Criteria JORC Code explanation Commentary Type of Projection Gauss-Krüger (Transverse Mercator) Central Meridian: E15°48'29.8" (2.5 gon West of the Stockholm Observatory) Latitude of Origin 0° Scale on Central Meridian 1 False Northing 0 m False Easting 1500000 m is situated 4.01° to the east of True North.
 Quality and adequacy of topographic control. • The topographic surface was taken from LIDAR data (airborne laser scanning) that was purchased from Lantmäteriet (the Swedish mapping, cadastral and land registration authority).
 Data point resolution is 0.5 per metre square and is specified as accurate to 20cm in elevation on distinct surfaces and 60cm in planimetry.
 The level of accuracy of the LIDAR topographic surface was considered adequate for the purposes of resource estimation.
 The LIDAR topographic surface has also been verified by the many Differential GPS collar survey co-ordinates.
-Data spacing and Data spacing for reporting of Exploration Results. • The drilling was from surface and interest the nearest drill hole.
-Data spacing continuity between drill holes. rersected a point approximately 80m from g was sufficient to establish interpreted ally taken over 1 meter intervals except ries. • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. to support the classification of the Company's existing Mine under JORC Code2012. • Whether sample compositing has been applied.
+Data spacing and distribution Data spacing for reporting of Exploration Results.
+The drilling was from surface and intersected a point approximately 80m from the nearest drill hole.
+Data spacing was sufficient to establish interpreted continuity between drill holes.
+Diamond drill sampling was generally taken over 1 meter intervals excess when adjusted to geological boundaries. • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Sufficient continuity in both geology and mineralisation has been established to support the classification of the Company's existing Mineral Resources under JORC Code2012. • Whether sample compositing has been applied.
 No sample compo ositing was done.
 Orientation of data in relation • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. te for the predominantly high angle of the representative samples.

 Criteria JORC Code explanation Commentary to geological structure • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The company does not believe that any sample bias had been introduced which could have a material effect on the resource model, particularly given the good correlation of mineralisation between holes.
 Sample security The measures taken to ensure sample security.
 Avalon sampling procedures indicate individual samples were given due attention.
 ALS is an internationally accredited laboratory that has all its internal procedures heavily scrutinised in order to maintain their accreditation.
 Audits or reviews • The results of any audits or reviews of sampling techniques and data.
-Avalon's sampling techniques and data have been audited multiple times by independent mining consultants during the process of reporting a JORC Compliant Mineral Resource on the various mineral deposits that make up the Viscaria Copper Project (A Zone, B Zone, D Zone).
+Avalon's sampling techniques and data have been audited multiple times by independent mining consultants during the process of reporting a JORC Compliant Mineral Resource on the various mineral deposits that make up the Viscaria Copper Project (A Zone, B Zone, and D Zone).
 These audits have always resulted in the conclusion that Avalon's sampling techniques and data are industry standard and suitable for the purposes of reporting a JORC Compliant Mineral Resource.
 All historical data has been validated and migrated into an access database.
 Checking was carried out at the data entry stage for interval error and any significant data issues were resolved.
 Procedures exist to standardise data entry and senior geological staff from Avalon regularly vetted sampling procedures.